lindegroup/autopkgr/README.md

 ![Running individual recipes](doc-images/individual_recipe_run.png)

-If the recipe you're running is a .munki recipe, MakeCatalogs.munki will also run.
+If any recipe you're running is a .munki recipe, AutoPkgr will also run the MakeCatalogs.munki recipe.
+(See the [Integration with Munki](#integration-with-munki) section below for details on MakeCatalogs.munki.)

 ![divider](doc-images/divider.png)

-## Creating/Editing Recipe Overrides
+## Creating/editing recipe overrides

-Recipe overrides allow you to tailor recipes' input variables to your organization's needs.
+Recipe overrides allow you to tailor recipes' input variables to your organization's needs. __For production use, it's generally recommended to include recipe overrides instead of actual recipes.__

 We've tried to simplify the process of creating and editing AutoPkg recipe overrides.
 Just right-click on a recipe in the list, and you'll see options for creating an override or editing an existing override.

 To select which text editor to use when editing overrides, go to __Folders & Integration > Configure AutoPkg > Recipe/Override Editor__.

+AutoPkgr does not currently provide a way to add trust information to existing recipe overrides, so we recommend manually using the `update-trust-info` verb in AutoPkg 1.0+ for that purpose.
+[You can read more about recipe trust information on the AutoPkg wiki](https://github.com/autopkg/autopkg/wiki/Autopkg-and-recipe-parent-trust-info).

 ![divider](doc-images/divider.png)